lazytiger/trojan-rs/README.md

 # Trojan-rs
 ***[Trojan](https://github.com/trojan-gfw/trojan) server and proxy programs written in Rust.***

-* ***For server mode, protocol is compatible with [original trojan](https://github.com/trojan-gfw/trojan) except UDP Associate does not support domain address type (maybe later?)
-If you are not ok with that, you can use original version, it should work perfectly with the proxy mode.***
+* ***For the server mode, the protocol is compatible with [original trojan](https://github.com/trojan-gfw/trojan) except UDP Associate does not support domain address type (maybe later?)
+If you are not ok with that, you can use the original version, it should work perfectly with the proxy mode.***
-* ***For proxy mode, it use tproxy to relay all udp and tcp packets, and it should work with the [original server](https://github.com/trojan-gfw/trojan) in both route or local type.***
+* ***For the proxy mode, it uses TPROXY to relay all UDP and TCP packets, and it should work with the [original server](https://github.com/trojan-gfw/trojan) in both route or local type.***

 ## How to use it